damianhakert/damianhakert.github.io/source/handbook/support/index.md

 ## Non channel work<a name="other"></a>

-If you have time for it please improve GitLab: fix bugs, add features, improve documentation, and polish the website.
+If you have time for it please improve GitLab: fix bugs, add features, and polish the website.
 You can also consider hanging out on IRC to answer questions and help people (#gitlab on freenode.net).